-We are delighted to launch a series of talks, Catz Chats, over the coming year.
-As we are currently unable to gather in College or further afield, we hope you will enjoy coming together as a community for this series of virtual gatherings.
+We've been delighted to host a series of talks, Catz Chats, while we were unable to gather in College or further afield.
+We hope viewers enjoyed coming together as a community for this series of virtual gatherings.
 Highlights videos are provided below for anyone who was unable to join live.

 Our first Catz Chats event took place on 2 July 2020.
 The highlights video can be viewed below.